Franklin & Marshall has developed these hiring procedures to:

 Background Verifications-- Human Resources conducts a criminal background check, including check of a Sex Offender Registry, for all newly hired members of the professional staff and College volunteers.
 Human Resources also conducts a verification of credentials (degree, professional license).
 A consumer credit check is conducted for staff hired to work in the Business Office, Finance, or the Investment Office and for staff who will have access to cash.
 It is the policy of the College that no new member of the professional staff may begin employment until the background verification is completed.
 This applies to individuals hired for full-time, part-time, temporary, and volunteer positions.
 Managers are asked to coordinate a new employee's hire date with the Associate Director, Human Resources to allow adequate time for the background verification.

-Moving Expense Reimbursement-- New members of the “exempt” professional staff who must relocate to accept employment are eligible for partial reimbursement of their moving expenses.
+Moving Expense Reimbursement-- New members of the “exempt” professional staff who must relocate to accept employment are eligible for partial reimbursement of their moving expenses, according to the Moving Expense Reimbursement policy.
 The Associate Director, Human Resources will coordinate such reimbursement with the new member of the College community.